 Nikta Shirazian is a civil litigator and practices primarily in the area of insurance law.
-She has gained experience in insurance defence claims relating to construction law, property damage, product liability, professional liability, motor vehicle accidents and personal injury.
-Nikta also maintains a subrogation practice, particularly relating to property damage, product liability and construction law.
-She has appeared before the Provincial Court and British Columbia Supreme Court on numerous occasions and has assisted senior counsel on matters before the British Columbia Court of Appeal.
+She has gained experience in insurance defence claims relating to construction defects, product liability, professional liability and bodily injury.
+Nikta also maintains a subrogation practice, particularly relating to construction defects and product liability.
+Nikta has appeared before all levels of court in British Columbia.

 Outside of work, Nikta loves to travel and explore new cities.
 Her favourite travel destinations include Napa Valley, USA; Osaka, Japan; and London, England.